zdenek-jonas/microstream-crud-spring/README.md

 This example shows how to use Microstream with Spring.
 The goal is to provide a simple example how to start with Spring and Microstream and not to show all Spring or Microstream possibilities.

-This project tries to make everything as simple as posible.
-For this reason there are no Interfaces in Repository.
+This project tries to make everything as simple as possible.
+For this reason, there are no Interfaces in Repository.

 ## pom.xml
 For first step we need a new Maven project.
-The Repository for microstream has to been added into pom.xml.
-Here is the pom.xml:
+The Microstream Repository must bee added into pom.xml.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>